 Boone has the horses tied to the center of the back of the rear wagons to give them the most protection from the dust kicked up by the mules, everyone except the drivers are inside the wagons with all access points shut and well sealed to keep the dust out.
 Mary, Heidi, and Boone are the ones driving with Boone driving the last wagon pair.
 To keep as much as possible of the dust out Mary, Heidi, and Boone have a layer of cloth over their eyes with two layers of cloth over their mouths and noses.

-The man smiles, and says, “It’s good to know someone knows what is the most important thing to carry.
+The man smiles and says, “It’s good to know someone knows what is the most important thing to carry.
 Thank you.
-I’ll keep that in mind when I check on the people.”
+I’ll keep that in mind when I check on the other people.”

 Two wagons do run out of water on the crossing, but since it’s at the final watering stop in the desert the wagon-master doesn’t take up the offer to share Boone’s extra water.
 The next stop is at the waterhole on the south-west side of the desert with plenty of good water for everyone to restock their water supplies and to wash the desert dust off of everything.

-To make most of the crossing at night they start in the early afternoon, then keep going all night.
-Many of the people swap drivers during the crossing, but Boone, Mary, and Heidi don’t want to subject the others to the dust, so they stay awake for the full crossing; they aren’t the only ones to do so.
-The crossing takes more than a day, so after they cross the desert they all rest up for the remains of that day, and the next day.
+To make most of the crossing at night they start in the early afternoon then keep going all night.
+Many of the people swap drivers during the crossing, but Boone, Mary, and Heidi don’t want to subject the others to the dust so they stay awake for the full crossing, and they aren’t the only ones to do so.
+The crossing takes more than a day, so after they cross the desert they all rest up for the remains of that day and the next day.

 Due to the desert crossing many of the people who didn’t believe the wagon-master about the trail change their minds about it being easier.